What to Do If You Are Raped or Sexually Assaulted

 Official Reporting Options

-You have the choice to speak to officials of the institution to make a formal report of incidents to Residential Life Staff, the Dean of Students, the Coordinator for Student Conduct, Vice President of Enrollment Management and Student Affairs, University Police, or others who can take action to assist you regarding incidents of sexual misconduct.
-Note that the University treats all such reports very seriously.
+You have the choice to speak to officials of the institution to make a formal report of incidents to Residential Life Staff, the Dean of Students, the Associate Dean of Students, Vice President of Enrollment Management and Student Affairs, University Police, or others who can take action to assist you regarding incidents of sexual misconduct.
+Note that the university treats all such reports very seriously.

 Frequently Asked Questions: